TIBCOSoftware/mashling-recipes/recipes/consul/mashling-consul-integration/README.md

 Check the services registered using consul UI.
 1) Open consul UI http://127.0.0.1:8500/ui
 2) Click on services tab
-3) All the triggers/services provided in gateway json are listed there.
+3) All the services provided in gateway json are listed there.

-De-Register gateway app from consul:
+De-Register service with consul:
 ```
 mashling publish -consul -r -f mashling-gateway-consul.json -t b1gs33cr3t -h 127.0.0.1:8500
 ```
 Check the services de-registered using consul UI.
 1) Open consul UI http://127.0.0.1:8500/ui
 2) Click on services tab
-3) All the triggers/services provided in gateway json are de-registered/removed from consul
+3) All the services provided in gateway json are de-registered/removed from consul

 #### Health Check
 create a gateway app using any mashling.json from available recipies and register it with consul using mashling cli.